intel/opencl-clang/README.md

 and SPIR-V Translator libraries. **Note:** currently this kind of build is supported on Linux only.

+If opencl-clang is used as part of another CMake project, you will need to define `OPENCL_CLANG_BUILD_EXTERNAL`.

 Integration with pre-built LLVM is done using standard `find_package` way as documented in [Embedding LLVM in your project](https://llvm.org/docs/CMake.html#embedding-llvm-in-your-project).